herry13/nuri-lang/README.md

     - a set of actions
     - global constraints

-This compiler can:
+This compiler can do:
 - syntax checking
 - type checking
-- evaluate the global constraints over the specification
+- evaluating the global constraints over the specification
-- generate a compilation result in JSON
+- generating a compilation result in JSON
-- automatically generate a plan of a reconfiguration (planning) problem -- this requires additional other programs
+- automatically generate a plan of a reconfiguration (planning) problem -- this requires additional softwares

 This compiler is used by the [Nuri](https://github.com/nurilabs/nuri) configuration management tool.